 Harmoni will check if the number of records in all selected sources is the same.
 If they are equal, the sources you've selected will merge with the primary source.

-- Respondent number and order must be the same across the primary and secondary source.
+- Respondent number and order must be the same across the primary and secondary sources.

-If you select this option, your sources will append and once the append process is complete you will be taken back to the browse area.
+If you select this option, your sources will append and once the append process is complete you will be taken back to the upload/connect area.
+Click OK to create the project.

 b) Based on unique identifiers